Reggii/Datastructures/README.md

-# Datastructures
+# Data structures

-Examples of how to implement object oriented datastructures in Python.
+Examples of how to implement object oriented data structures in Python.